-Albuquerque residents will have a chance to hear directly from their congressional representatives about federal issues affecting thousands of local students, military families and vulnerable residents during a virtual meeting hosted by the Greater Albuquerque Chamber of Commerce on July 28.
+A virtual meeting designed to give Albuquerque residents a chance to hear directly from their congressional representatives about federal issues affecting thousands of local students, military families and vulnerable residents has been postponed until October.

-Meanwhile, Rep. Stansbury has been pushing healthcare initiatives that affect local residents.
+Rep. Stansbury has been pushing healthcare initiatives that affect residents.
 On July 18, she fought for expanded healthcare access in rural and Indigenous communities during an Indian and Insular Affairs Subcommittee hearing.
 In June, she introduced the IHS Provider Expansion Act to address healthcare provider shortages affecting Native American communities throughout New Mexico.

 Rep. Leger Fernandez has focused on energy resilience issues that directly impact New Mexico’s power grid.
 On July 18, she introduced the Weather-Safe Energy Act of 2025, which would create a federal weather data platform to help utilities prepare for extreme weather events.